The O2 Arena

-The O2 Arena, commonly known as The O2, is a multi-purpose indoor arena in the centre of The O2 entertainment district on the Greenwich Peninsula in southeast London, England.
+The O2 Arena, locally referred to as The O2, is a multi-purpose indoor arena in the centre of The O2 entertainment district on the Greenwich Peninsula in south east London, England.
 It opened in its present form in 2007.
-It has the third-highest seating capacity of any indoor venue in the United Kingdom, behind Co-op Live and Manchester Arena, and in 2008 was the world's busiest music arena.
+It has the third-highest seating capacity of any indoor venue in the United Kingdom, behind Co-op Live and Manchester Arena, and in 2008, was the world's busiest music arena.

 The arena and broader complex were built within the former Millennium Dome, a large dome-shaped building intended for an exhibition celebrating the turn of the third millennium.
 As of 2022, it is the ninth-largest building in the world by volume with a diameter of 365 metres (399 yards) and a height of 52 metres (57 yards).
 It is named after its primary sponsor, the telecommunications company O2, a subsidiary of Virgin Media O2.

-The nearest tube station to the arena is North Greenwich on the Jubilee line.
+The nearest tube station is North Greenwich on the Jubilee line.

 History

 Following the closure of the Millennium Experience at the end of 2000, the Millennium Dome was leased to Meridian Delta Ltd. in December 2001, for redevelopment as an entertainment complex.
 This included plans for an indoor arena.

 Construction of the arena started in 2003, and finished in 2007.
 In December 2004, after the interior of the dome had been largely cleared and before building work inside began, the dome was used as the main venue for the annual Crisis Open Christmas organised by the London-based homelessness charity Crisis.

 Owing to the impossibility of using cranes inside the dome structure, the arena's roof was constructed on the ground within the dome and then lifted; the arena building's structure was then built around the roof.
-The arena building, which houses the arena and the arena concourse, is independent from all other buildings in the O2 and houses all the arena's facilities.
+The arena building, which houses the arena and the arena concourse, is independent from all other buildings in The O2 and houses all the arena's facilities.
 The arena building itself takes up 40% of the total dome structure.

 The seating arrangement throughout the whole arena can be modified, similar to the AO Arena in Manchester.
 The ground surface can also be changed between ice rink, basketball court, exhibition space, conference venue, private hire venue and concert venue.

 The arena was designed to reduce echoing, a problem common among older arenas used for concerts.